The Nest

 What is a 1031 tax-deferred Exchange?
 Real estate investing can feel overwhelming.

-A 1031 Exchange is not a way to reduce real estate taxes but to postpone paying them.
-Investors can be surprised to hear the taxes owed when selling.
-With regular investments like stocks and bonds, you pay capital gains, the difference between your purchase and final sale prices.
+A 1031 Exchange is not a way to reduce real estate taxes, but to postpone paying them.
+Investors can be surprised to hear about the taxes owed when selling.
+With regular investments like stocks and bonds, you pay capital gains, which is the difference between your purchase price and the final sale price.
 Unfortunately, there’s much more to consider regarding investment properties.

 When investors sell, depreciation recapture is also taxed at higher rates!
 Not only will you owe capital gains and depreciation recapture, but you could also owe even more for attached items with a faster depreciation schedule.